arialhamed/arialhamed.github.io/_pages/guides/ubuntu-tips.md

 Well, if you want to show off to your friends that you're doing something else than gaming, here's the solution for you!

 1. If you have Discord (and the presence thing doesn't work), uninstall it.
 I had it installed via snap so I did `sudo snap remove discord`
-1. Go to <a href="https://discordapp.com/" target="_blank">https://discordapp.com/</a> and download the [.deb file](https://discord.com/api/download?platform=linux&format=deb)
+1. Go to <a href="https://discordapp.com/">https://discordapp.com/</a> and download the [.deb file](https://discord.com/api/download?platform=linux&format=deb)
 1. Go to your Downloads folder and open Terminal there, and enter the following: `dpkg -i discord*.deb`
 1. Got an error?
 That's expected (i think), so type in the following: `sudo apt install --fix-broken`, then **try the previous step again**.
 The error happened because its missing libc++1
 1. Open Discord and sign in
-1. Install <a href="https://marketplace.visualstudio.com/items?itemName=LeonardSSH.vscord" target="_blank">Discord Rich Presence</a> (not sure if other extensions work, maybe they can) in Visual Studio Code (i think any latest stable of vscode works, i know snap installed Visual Studio Code works).
+1. Install <a href="https://marketplace.visualstudio.com/items?itemName=LeonardSSH.vscord">Discord Rich Presence</a> (not sure if other extensions work, maybe they can) in Visual Studio Code (i think any latest stable of vscode works, i know snap installed Visual Studio Code works).
 Restart Visual Studio Code if necessary.
 1. ding! it should work. it worked for me, though i'm not sure if it works for everyone.

 <img src="https://raw.githubusercontent.com/arialhamed/static/main/images/guides/ubuntu-discord.png" width="100%">

-Source: <a href="https://github.com/iCrawl/discord-vscode/issues/77" target="_blank">Discord Rich Presence's GitHub Issues</a>
+Source: <a href="https://github.com/iCrawl/discord-vscode/issues/77">Discord Rich Presence's GitHub Issues</a>

 <br><br><br>